How we came to be

 Standing: Jon Minton; Josh Zipprich; David Ziegler; Paul Kocher; Ronald Peach, Vice President; and Les Mehrtens, Former Board President

-Seated: William Simon; Richard Neff, Board President; Sue Mollett; Stanley Brammeier, Treasurer; Christopher M. Feldt, Manager/Secretary; and Mark Boston
+Seated: William Simon; Richard Neff, Board President; Sue Mollett; Stanley Brammeier, Treasurer; Christopher M. Feldt, Chief Executive Officer; and Mark Boston